Sensei-Node/chainlink/chainlink_scheduler/README.md

-# Sample Hardhat Project
+# Scheduler Chainlink

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This hardhat project is to call the chainlink oracle to get the dolar(blue - Argentina) and ether price in usd.

 ## Environment